alegrey91/terracina/.github/CONTRIBUTING.md

 ## Introduction

 One of the great things about publicly available source code is that you can dive into the project and help _build the thing_ you believe is missing.
 It's a wonderful and generous instinct.
-However, Terraform is a complex tool.
+However, Terracina is a complex tool.
 Even simple changes can have a serious impact on other areas of the code and it can take some time to become familiar with the effects of even basic changes.
-The Terraform team is not immune to unintended and sometimes undesirable consequences.
-We take our work seriously, and appreciate the responsibility of maintaining software for a globally diverse community that relies on Terraform for workflows of all sizes and criticality.
+The Terracina team is not immune to unintended and sometimes undesirable consequences.
+We take our work seriously, and appreciate the responsibility of maintaining software for a globally diverse community that relies on Terracina for workflows of all sizes and criticality.

-As a result of Terraform's complexity and high bar for stability, the most straightforward way to help with the Terraform project is to [file a feature request or bug report](https://github.com/hashicorp/terraform/issues/new/choose), following the template to fully express your desired use case.
+As a result of Terracina's complexity and high bar for stability, the most straightforward way to help with the Terracina project is to [file a feature request or bug report](https://github.com/hashicorp/terracina/issues/new/choose), following the template to fully express your desired use case.

 If you believe you can also implement the solution for your bug or feature, we request that you first discuss the proposed solution with the core maintainer team.
 This discussion happens in GitHub, on the issue you created to describe the bug or feature.
 This discussion gives the core team a chance to explore any missing best practices or unintended consequences of the proposed change.
 Participating in this discussion and getting the go-ahead from a core maintainer is the only way to ensure your code is reviewed for inclusion with the project.
 It is also possible that the proposed solution is not workable, and will save you time writing code that will not be used due to unforeseen unintended consequences.
 Please read the section [Proposing a Change](#proposing-a-change) for the full details on this process.